-You can configure Orchestrator to connect to your vCenter Server instances for running workflows over the objects in your vSphere infrastructure.
+You can configure Orchestrator to connect to your vCenter Server instances by running the vCenter workflows in the Orchestrator client.

 To manage the objects in your vSphere inventory by using the vSphere Web Client, make sure that you configure the Orchestrator server to work with the same vCenter Single Sign-On instance to which both vCenter Server and vSphere Web Client are pointing.
 You must also ensure that Orchestrator is registered as a vCenter Server extension.
 You register Orchestrator as a vCenter Server extension when you specify a user (by providing the user name and password), who has the privileges to manage vCenter Server extensions.